 Annual Call For Papers

 Themis seeks original submissions from undergraduate and graduate students at SJSU.
-Students from any major may submit, but papers must be topically related to justice, injustice, human rights, criminal justice, criminology, law, law enforcement, philosophy of law, criminal or forensic psychology, neuroscience, or any of the forensic sciences.
+Students from any major may submit, but papers must be topically related to justice, injustice: crime, investigations, case studies, human rights, protests, criminal justice, criminology, law, law enforcement, philosophy of law, the Rule of Law, criminal or forensic psychology, or any of the forensic sciences.
 Selection for publication is competitive.
 Students may not submit more than two papers per volume, and paper length is limited to 30 pages, including references.
 Social science papers must be in APA format.

 The managing editor and cast of associate editors changes with every volume.
 Themis runs as a 3-unit upper division elective class every spring, and seeks talented and dedicated students to edit its next volume (published in May).
 Student editors select papers for publication; communicate with authors; edit accepted papers for content, writing mechanics, and formatting; lay out the journal for printing; edit and approve proofs; and distribute printed journal to authors.